Mudtown: Production

 The six-part series was commissioned by UKTV in April 2024, and is a co-commission with S4C and All3Media International.
 It is written by Hannah Daniel and magistrate Georgia Lee.
 The series is produced by Severn Screen with Ed Talfan as executive producer and Hannah Thomas series producer.
 It is directed by Rhys Carter and Chris Forster.
 The series was filmed back-to-back in both English and Welsh.
 Filming took place in Newport, Wales with Thomas saying the aim was to make the series feel "urban and authentic" and to show "Newport in a really unexpected light".
 The writers Lee and Daniel spent research time in the public gallery of Newport magistrates court.

-The cast is led by Erin Richards and Tom Cullen, with a cast including Kimberley Nixon, Lauren Morais and Matthew Gravelle.
+The cast is led by Erin Richards, Lauren Morais and Tom Cullen, and also includes Kimberley Nixon and Matthew Gravelle.

 Broadcast

 The series was first broadcast in Welsh on S4C in December 2024, with the English-language version on U&Alibi on 20 August 2025.